 If you're looking to jump from your smartphone camera to a dedicated camera, getting a compact camera (also known as a point-and-shoot) is a logical step.
 Compact cameras are typically small and lightweight, often pocketable, but without the complexity of an interchangeable lens, so you can focus on pointing and shooting.
 Despite their small size, they still offer superior image quality to most smartphone cameras, as well as features like optical zoom and image stabilization, making them a great choice for travel photography or vlogging.

 Most of our picks here are higher-end point-and-shoots.
-Cheaper options typically aren't worth the investment over using a smartphone, which most people typically already own.
+Cheaper options typically aren't worth the investment over simply using a smartphone you most likely already own.
 If you're an enthusiast who needs a compact camera to shoot with on the side, or you like the idea of a dedicated all-in-one camera, there are plenty of premium options to choose from, and we've included a budget pick as well to round out the list.

-We've bought and tested over 75 cameras, and below you'll find our recommendations for the best digital compact cameras to buy.
+We've bought and tested over 80 cameras in our lab, and below you'll find our recommendations for the best digital compact cameras to buy.
 If you want something relatively compact with an interchangeable lens, try the best mirrorless cameras for travel or the best mirrorless cameras in general, which tend to be more portable than traditional DSLR options.
 Alternatively, if you're looking for a small camera to vlog with, you can also take a look at the best cameras for vlogging.